Unipisa/DT2SG/README.md

 ![example](./ETC/screen_a.png)

-This project aim to build a tool for reconstructing a Git repository from a directory of source code: we start from a list of directory, one for each release version, and we create a Git where each directory is a commit.
+This project aim at building a tool for reconstructing a Git repository from a directory of source code to be used by [SWHAPPE](https://github.com/Unipisa/SWHAPPE) for [Software Heritage](www.softwareheritage.org).

-An [auxillary csv](./metadata_emaple.csv) files is used to specify authors, dates and message commits.
+It starts from a list of directories, one for each release version, and creates a Git where each directory is a commit.

-Every directory/file not listed in the auxillary csv is considered as not versioned - it is committed with the last version.
+An [auxillary csv](./metadata_emaple.csv) file is used to specify authors, commit dates and messages.

-This software is used by [SWHAPPE](https://github.com/Unipisa/SWHAPPE) for [Software Heritage](www.softwareheritage.org).
+Any file or directory not listed in the auxillary csv is considered as "not versioned" - it is committed with the last version.

 *The project is still in aplha stage and under development.*